(a) TRANSFER

 (b) CONSOLIDATION.
 If actions assigned to a judge present the probability of inefficiency or inconsistency, a party may move to consolidate the actions.
 The party must file the motion in one action and a notice and a copy of the motion in the other action.
 The judge can order the clerk to assign to the consolidated actions the magistrate judge assigned to the first-filed action.

 (c) DUTY OF THE LEAD COUNSEL.
-The lead counsel has a continuing duty to notify the judge of a related action pending in the Middle District or elsewhere.
-The lead counsel promptly must file a "Notice of a Related Action" that identifies and describes the related action.
+The lead counsel has a continuing duty to file promptly a "Notice of Related Action" identifying and describing any related action — either pending or closed — in the Middle District or elsewhere.